fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/subscriptions/configuration.rst

 * Rpm repositories
     * Path: Repository path
     * Label: Label shown for this repository
+* Repositories host
-* Repositories host: Host for the repositories, to use in auth.conf
+    * Host for the repositories, to use in auth.conf